 Phoenix Divorce Lawyer

-Arizona Divorce Statistics
+Arizona MARRIAGE AND Divorce Statistics

 Since peaking in 1990 with a marriage rate of 10 per 1,000 people in Arizona, the rate has steadily declined down to 5.8 in 2014, according to the CDC.
 Following suit, Arizona’s divorce rate also peaked in 1990 at 6.9 per 1,000.
 However, it’s remained relatively stable throughout the 2000s, averaging around 4 per 1,000.